Qiyaoye1/Genetic_drift/README.md

 # Genetic_drift
-A Genetic Drift simulator which you can export simulations data as excel file and use it.
+A Genetic Drift simulator which you can export simulations data as excel file and plot it.

 There are 5 code files.
 - "1.Simulate_Data.R".
 Is the simulator of populations